DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/HTTPSServices.rst

   }

 #.
-Run ``dirac-install-tornado-service`` or restart the tornado component if already running.
+Run ``dirac-install-component`` or restart the tornado component if already running.

 .. note::
   This means that from now on, the DISET service cannot be restarted anymore, as its configuration would be wrong.